Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Abstract

 \section{Abstract}

-We construct a new analytic phenomenological model for the extended circumgalactic material (CGM) of $L_*$ galaxies.
+We construct a new analytic phenomenological model for the extended circumgalactic material (CGM) of $L^*$ galaxies.
 Our model reproduces the OVII/OVIII absorption observations of the Milky Way (MW) and the OVI measurements reported by the COS-Halos and eCGM surveys.
 The warm/hot gas is in hydrostatic equilibrium in a MW gravitational potential, and we adopt a barotropic equation of state, resulting in a temperature variation as a function of radius.
 A pressure component with an adiabatic index of $\gamma=4/3$ is included to approximate the effects of a magnetic field and cosmic rays.
 We introduce a metallicity gradient motivated by the enrichment of the inner CGM by the Galaxy.
 We then present our fiducial model for the corona, tuned to reproduce the observed OVI-OVIII column densities, and with a total mass of $\mgas \approx 5.5 \times 10^{10}$~\msun~inside $\rcgm \approx 280$~kpc.
 The gas densities in the CGM are low ($\nh = 10^{-5} - 3 \times 10^{-4}$~\cmv) and its collisional ionization state is modified by the metagalactic radiation field (MGRF).
-We show that for OVI-bearing warm/hot gas with typical observed column densities $N_{\rm OVI} \sim 3 \times 10^{14}$~\cmc~at large ($\gtrsim 100$~kpc) impact parameters from the central galaxies, the ratio of the cooling to dynamical times, $\tcool/\tdyn$, has a model-independent upper limit of $\sim 5$.
+We show that for OVI-bearing warm/hot gas with typical observed column densities $N_{\rm OVI} \sim 3 \times 10^{14}$~\cmc~at large ($\gtrsim 100$~kpc) impact parameters from the central galaxies, the ratio of the cooling to dynamical times, $\tcool/\tdyn$, has a model-independent upper limit of $\lesssim 4$.
 In our model, $\tcool/\tdyn$ at large radii is $\sim 2-3$.
 We present predictions for a wide range of future observations of the warm/hot CGM, from UV/X-ray absorption and emission spectroscopy, to dispersion measure (DM) and Sunyaev-Zeldovich CMB measurements.
+We provide the model outputs in machine-readable data files, for easy comparison and analysis.

 \keywords{galaxies: formation --- galaxies: halos --- intergalactic medium --- quasars: absorption lines --- X-ray: galaxies --- UV:galaxies}